 Easiest Way to Free Up Space on MacBook

-Beside the manual or even semi-manual methods to free up space on MacBook, there are actually applications that you can utilize to free your MacBook’s space.
+Besides the manual or even semi-manual methods to free up space on MacBook, there are actually applications that you can utilize to free your MacBook’s space.
 They are the Gemini 2 and CleanMyMac 2.
 If you are using either of these two applications, you do not need to spend much time to search and delete the junk files.

 What kind of junk files the CleanMyMac 2 and Gemini 2 can remove?
-Those applications can manage big attachments from the email, temporary files, residual files from uninstalled applications, and extra language and many other more.
+Those applications can manage big attachments from the email, temporary files, residual files from uninstalled applications, and extra language, and many other more.

 Note: the free trial application is available so that you can try how this application may be beneficial for you.